DougAnderson444/seed-keeper/README.md

 ## Compose

-Compose the `seed-keeper-wit`, `seed-keeper-wit-ui`, and the seed consumers of your choice into a single Wasm component for use in an App using [`wasm-tools compose`](https://component-model.bytecodealliance.org/creating-and-consuming/composing.html):
+Compose the `seed-keeper-wallet`, `seed-keeper-wit-ui`, and the seed consumers of your choice into a single Wasm component for use in an App using [`wasm-tools compose`](https://component-model.bytecodealliance.org/creating-and-consuming/composing.html):

 ```bash
 wasm-tools compose ./target/wasm32-wasi/release/seed_keeper_wit_ui.wasm -d ./target/wasm32-wasi/release/seed_keeper_wit.wasm -o examples/composed-wallet.wasm